1

 How much do metadata analyst jobs pay per year?

-As of Jun 28, 2026, the average yearly pay for metadata analyst in Massachusetts is $80,010.00, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average yearly pay for metadata analyst in Massachusetts is $80,010.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $57,300.00 and $95,000.00 per year, depending on experience, location, and employer.

-What is a Metadata Analyst job?
+What is a metadata analyst?

 A Metadata Analyst is responsible for organizing, managing, and maintaining metadata—structured information about data—within an organization.
 They ensure that data assets are accurately categorized, labeled, and accessible, improving searchability and data governance.
 Their role often involves working with databases, content management systems, and metadata standards to enhance data quality and consistency.
 Additionally, they collaborate with IT, data management, and business teams to ensure metadata aligns with organizational goals.

-What are some typical challenges a Metadata Analyst might face in their daily work?
+What are some typical challenges a metadata analyst might face in their daily work?

 Metadata Analysts often encounter challenges such as managing large volumes of diverse data, ensuring metadata consistency across multiple systems, and navigating evolving data privacy regulations.
 Staying current with industry standards and adapting metadata frameworks to support new business needs can also be demanding.
 Working closely with IT, data governance, and business teams, Metadata Analysts must balance competing priorities and address data quality issues proactively.
 Overcoming these challenges helps enhance data findability, compliance, and overall organizational efficiency.